MorganTDicks/Austin-Practice-blog/doccumentation.md

 Logins:
 Apply styling to login page
+creating a module for adding / editing user information (optional parameter to preload a user, otherwise save to a new user)

 Editing User type to allow for followed users, followed posts, followed topics?
 Allowing users to upload an image when creating an account / post.